jjhtraets/snake_WES_pipeline_tumor_normal/README.md

 # Work in progress

 TODO:
-- move all conda environments to singularity
+- replace all conda environments to singularity
 - add all quality checks
 - add modes (haplotype caller etc)